-Our flight from Rome landed in London about 1:30 in the afternoon, and with our onward flight back to the U.S. not scheduled until the next morning, my wife and I would need to spend the night in London.
-We had actually made plans to meet my cousin, who graciously offered to let us stay the night at his place, but he’s way over on the east side of London, and a 90-minute drive in the morning to get to the airport didn’t strike our fancy.
+Our flight from Rome landed in London about 1:30 in the afternoon.
+We actually made plans to meet my cousin.
+He offered a bed at his place, but he lives a good 90 minute drive from Heathrow.
+With a 9:45 flight the next morning, that didn’t sound like fun.
+So we decided to stay at an airport hotel instead.
 I ended up selecting the Hilton London Heathrow Terminal 5, using a “cash and points” HHonors award (20,000 points plus £65).
 It looked to be a short ride from T5 and easily accessible by bus, which made it perfect for what we needed.

 Hilton London Heathrow Terminal 5